jfree/jfreechart/branches/jfreechart-1.0.x-branch/README.txt

 JFreeChart has some known limitations that will hopefully be addressed in the future:

-    - with the XYPlot class, when the bounds of the range axis are calculated automatically, all of the data is used, not just the subset that is visible on the chart;
     - some renderers do not respect the series visibility flags yet;
     - the chart property editors (accessible by right-clicking on the chart panel) are horribly out of date and probably shouldn't be used;